oadultradeepfield/oadultradeepfield.github.io/_posts/2024-11-28-cs1231s-interesting-problems.md

 # Interesting Problems from CS1231S Past Year Papers

-> _Most of us spend too much time on what is urgent and not enough time on what is important_
+> _"Most of us spend too much time on what is urgent and not enough time on what is important"_
 >
 > -- _Stephen R. Covey_